Before Cold Weather Strikes

 Finding Your Private Shut-off Valve

-The location of the shut-off valve varies, but all buildings less than 25 years old have one.
-Likely locations for the private shut-off valve include:
+The location of the private shut-off valve varies building to building.
+Likely location for the private shut-off valve include: